 Compare the Volvo S90 to its main rivals, such as the Jaguar XF, BMW 5 Series, Mercedes E-Class and Audi A6 and it acquits itself reasonably well.
-Its fuel efficiency figures are similar to those of similarly powered rivals, as are its CO2 numbers.
-The figures that the forthcoming plug-in hybrid version is likely to be capable of achieving under laboratory conditions will be very impressive.
+The withdrawal of standard petrol and diesel engines makes the car expensive, and that will put some buyers off.
+The 352.6mpg figure that the Recharge T8 plug-in hybrid version is capable of achieving in test conditions is very impressive, as is the near-55-mile electric range.
 How possible they’ll be in the real world, however, is another matter.

 Volvo S90 MPG & CO2

-There are two diesel engines to choose from in the Volvo S90 range.
-They make either 190 and 235bhp and offer perfectly reasonable fuel economy and CO2 emissions, but they’re not class-leading in any way.
-The 187bhp version will return around 50mpg and has CO2 emissions of 121g/km.
-Annual road tax is £140, while company-car users will be liable for 29% Benefit-in-Kind (BiK) tax contributions.
+The two previously available diesel engines make either 187 and 235bhp and offer perfectly reasonable fuel economy and CO2 emissions, but they’re not class-leading in any way.
+The 187bhp version will return around 50mpg.
+A T4 petrol was also sold, and that could return up to 37.7mpg.

-If you go for the more powerful D5 PowerPulse S90 diesel, you get four-wheel drive as standard, which, unsurprisingly, reduces fuel efficiency and increases CO2 emissions.
-This version will manage around 43.5mpg and has CO2 emissions of 142g/km, which puts it about on par, if not slightly ahead of, other four-wheel-drive rivals.
-Business users will be liable for the 34-35% BiK rate.
+The more powerful D5 PowerPulse S90 diesel, featured four-wheel drive as standard, which, unsurprisingly, reduces fuel efficiency and increases CO2 emissions.
+This version manages around 43.5mpg.

 Like most cars, the S90 will need servicing every year, and if you get it serviced at a main dealer (there are 120 across the UK, so you shouldn’t have to travel too far to find one) it’s covered by what’s known as the Volvo Service Promise.
 This guarantees the use of original Volvo parts, as well as a complete vehicle health check and a software upgrade alongside the mechanical servicing that’s required.
 There are also a number of service plans that can be used to spread the cost of servicing.